Request for Independent Status

 - Submit the Request for Independent Status Form for the applicable aid year.

-- A typed letter detailing the special circumstances that explain the reason for your request and discusses your relationship with your parents.
+- A typed letter detailing the special circumstances that explain the reason for your request and discuss your relationship with your parents.

 - Two statements from professionals (teacher, counselor, clergy, social worker) familiar with your situation that further outlines and verifies the special circumstances.
 The statements must include an address and telephone numbers from the professionals and should be on letterhead.